symonb/symonb.github.io/docs/math/quaternions/quaternions_derivative.md

 \end{gather}
 $$

-it is important that only vector $\mathbf{v}$ has imaginary symbols and the rest of the components can be written as some scalars:
+It is important that only vector $\mathbf{v}$ has imaginary symbols, and the rest of the components can be written as some scalars:

 $$
 \begin{gather}